OSGeo/gdal/doc/source/programs/gdal_vector_check_coverage.rst

 Description
 -----------

-:program:`gdal vector check-coverage` checks the whether a polygon dataset forms a valid coverage, meaning:
+:program:`gdal vector check-coverage` checks whether a polygon dataset forms a valid coverage, meaning:

 - no polygons overlap
 - all shared edges have nodes at the same locations